SumeetMoray/Nearby-Shops-API-Deprecated/README.md

 Nearby Shops API
 ==================

 Rest API for Nearby Shops App.

-Please see the API installation guide at this link : http://nearbyshops.org/server-administration/
+For installing the API on the Server please see the API installation guide at this link : http://nearbyshops.org/server-administration/

 For more information please see [the website][1].